- Overview

 To receive application data from Indeed, specify a URL in the feed for each job.

-Indeed sends candidate information for that job to this URL as JSON documents.
+Indeed sends candidate information for that job to this URL as JSON.

 Application delivery

-To process applications programmatically, specify a URL where Indeed Apply sends a POST request.
-The <indeed-apply-postUrl> parameter defines the URL where Indeed posts the application data.
-This URL must use HTTPS.
+To process applications programmatically, specify a URL that Indeed Apply can send a POST request to.
+The <indeed-apply-postUrl> parameter defines this URL.
+It must use HTTPS.

 postUrl example